-1. Escape ignorance
+1. Escape Ignorance

-Do not confuse Project Life Cycle with Project Management process.
-Moreover, do not confuse it with Product Life Cycle.
+Do not confuse Project Life Cycle with the Project Management Process.
+Moreover, do not confuse it with the Product Life Cycle.

 In other words, what phases a project should live through to achieve its goal.
 In contrast, Project Management Progress describes what should be done to manage a project.

 – On a large project: